Tuhin-SnapD/ChatApp/README.md

 ### 2. Install Dependencies

-Run the following command to install the necessary dependencies:
+Run the following command to install the required dependencies:

 ```bash
 npm install